 Flexagon is a Guernsey-based sound artist and musical instrument collector.
 He is an experienced DJ, music producer, sound engineer and composer.

-Much of Flexagon’s recent music is location-orientated and focusses on unique settings.
-His latest album Towers 1: Inaccessible was released in February 2023.
-Part of his ongoing Towers project inspired by the fortifications, structures and architecture of his island home.
+Much of Flexagon’s recent music is location-orientated and focussed on unique settings.
+His latest album Towers 1: Inaccessible was released in February 2023 alongside a headline show at St. James Concert Hall.
+Towers I is part of his ongoing Towers project inspired by the fortifications, structures and architecture of his island home.

 As a DJ, Flexagon is known for his long eclectic and psychedelic sets spanning multiple genres.
-Equally at home playing ambient and chillout as he is with house, techno and psytrance.
-His beginnings as a club DJ in the mid-90s provided years of experience playing varied sets to mixed crowds.
-Around this time he fell into the world of Goa and psy trance parties.
-As a punter at first and then as a DJ.
+Upbeat dub, house, techno, disco and psytrance are all up for grabs.
+Learning his craft as a club DJ in the mid-90s provided years of experience playing varied sets of music to mixed crowds.
+Around this time he fell into the world of Goa and psytrance parties as a punter at first and then as a DJ.
 This psychedelic music was the ideal afterhours alternative to clubland at that time.
-In Guernsey, this is the style of music Flexagon is best known for.
+In Guernsey, this is the style of music Flexagon continues to be best known for.
+Whatever genre he plays, however, expect to dance!

 As a producer, Flexagon’s music was originally rooted in psybient and psytrance.
-But it has become increasingly esoteric and wide-ranging.
-Moving into ambient, downtempo and minimal realms.
-Along with this has come the opportunity to compose for orchestral instruments.
+But it has become increasingly esoteric and wide-ranging, moving into ambient, downtempo and experimental minimal realms.
+Along with this has come the opportunity to compose for orchestral ensembles.
 His first piece scored for nine string players and piano had its premiere performance in 2018.
-A piece for string quintet and spoken word is due to have its first performance in autumn 2023.
+Further ensemble works are due to be performed in 2026 and 2027 as part of his collaborations with David Le Page and The Samphire Ensemble.

-2020’s album, 7 Nocturnes East, is a series of ambient and found sound pieces.
-All inspired by and using location recordings of Guernsey places at night.
-The album was released in January 2020.
-Supported by the Guernsey Arts Commission.
-7 Nocturnes East had an accompanying visual and video art exhibition.
-This featured the work of seven local artists at The Greenhouse, Guernsey Museum.
+Flexagon’s album 7 Nocturnes East is a series of ambient and found sound pieces.
+All inspired by and using location recordings of Guernsey places at night, the album was released in January 2020.
+Supported by the Guernsey Arts Commission, 7 Nocturnes East had an accompanying visual and video art exhibition featuring the work of seven artists at The Greenhouse, Guernsey Museum, Candie Gardens, Guernsey – more info here.

 Flexagon has also released his own electronic arrangements of two minimal classics – Arvo Pärt’s Spiegel im Spiegel, and Opening from Glassworks by Phillip Glass.